sumup-oss/collector/README.md

 interface Event {
   app: string;
   view: string;
-  event: 'page-view'; // Provided by available hooks
+  event: 'page-view'; // Added internally by the hook
-  timestamp: number; // Provided by the library when the dispatch function is called }
+  timestamp: number; // Added internally by the library when the dispatch function is called }
 ```

-**Where to place the page view hook in your application**

 In order to have a meaningful page view event, we recommend integrating the available hooks for page view after declaring the [TrackingRoot](#trackingroot) in your application.